 There are important dosage administration abbreviations that you have to remember when dealing with pharmacology and as you go into your clinical exposures.
 What are these abbreviations?

 PRN: As Necessary

-PRN medications are only given if the patient needs it.
+PRN medications are only given if the client needs it.
 One perfect example is pain medication.
-When a patient complains of pain, you are allowed to give the drug.
-However, do not overdose your patients because there are those who abuse pain medications.
+When a client complains of pain, you are allowed to give the drug.
+However, do not overdose your clients because there are those who abuse pain medications.

-Whenever you see a “Q” written on a patient’s medication reconciliation (MR) chart, it just means “every.”
+Whenever you see a “Q” written on a client’s medication reconciliation (MR) chart, it just means “every.”
 This implies that drugs have to be given either every day or every hour.

 AC/PC: Before Meals or After Meals

 AC means before meals while PC implies after meals.
 Therefore, if you see in the notes that a drug has to be given PC, it only means that you have to give it once the client has eaten.